 Who: Violence prevention experts from a pediatric hospital

-Meet our team of multidisciplinary researchers and clinicians who are focused on understanding the causes and impact of different types of violence on youth and applying that expertise to pilot and refine evidence-based interventions to interrupt the cycle of violence.
+Meet our team of multidisciplinary researchers and clinicians who specialize in understanding the causes and impact of different types of violence on youth.
+We are led by Co-directors Joel Fein, MD, MPH, and Stephen Leff, PhD.

 What: A hospital-led, community-involved violence prevention model

 The VPI model works to reduce the incidence and impact of violence and aggression on children and families in our community.
 We work to transform youth violence prevention research into action that shapes policy, engages community partners, and creates and refines methods of violence prevention and treatment interventions.